 In this case, your proceeds are how much you received (in USD) when you disposed of your crypto.
 Meanwhile, your cost basis is how much it cost (in USD) to acquire your cryptocurrency.

 . cryptocurrency staking taxes Is mining income taxed twice?

-As mentioned earlier, earned tokens from mining are taxed as ordinary income based on their fair market value at the time they are received.
-If a disposal occurs, you will only incur capital gains or losses based on how the price of your tokens has changed since you originally received them.
+As mentioned earlier, mining rewards are taxed as ordinary income based on their fair market value at the time they are received.
+Any income you recognize from mining a coin becomes the

 Let’s showcase an example to better illustrate how this works.